alajemba-vik/IntelliJ-Flutter-Images-Gutter-Icon/README.md

 It supports bitmap formats like **png** and **jpeg** and vector file formats like **svg**.
 <!-- Plugin description end -->

+## 🏗️️ Architecture

+**ImageResourceExternalAnnotator:**
+- Custom class that extends IntelliJ's `ExternalAnnotator` to annotate parts of the code as references to image files, thereby allowing the plugin to display their gutter icons.
+- Communicates with `GutterIconRenderer`.

+**GutterIconRenderer:**
+- Custom class that extends IntelliJ's `GutterIconRenderer` to represent an icon in the gutter with its navigation actions.
+- Communicates with `GutterIconCache`.

+**GutterIconCache:**
+- Creates new icons and caches them for reuse.
+- Communicates with `GutterIconUtils`.

+**GutterIconUtils:**
+- Utilities wrapper that handles creating instances of `Icon` from different image formats.

 ## 🚀 How to install?

 You can install the plugin directly from Android Studio: